sea-cdm/OSEAN-DB/README.md

 ## Developers

-Anthony Huffman is responsible for code.
+- Anthony Huffman is responsible for generating the code.
-Yongqun He is responsible for aid in setting up Git-Hub.
+- Yongqun "Oliver" He is responsible for design, testing, and help in setting up the GitHub pages.